keithasaurus/simple_html/README.md

 # <div empty-str-attribute="" key-only-attr></div>
 ```

-Attributes are escaped by default -- both keys and values.
+String attributes are escaped by default -- both keys and values.
 You can use `SafeString` to bypass, if needed.

 ```python
 from simple_html import div, render, SafeString